alexibro/CodeChallenge/README.md

 Unit tests has beed added for controllers layer.
 (As a sample.
 Unit tests for persistance and services layer could be implemented, as well as integration tests)

+### CI

+A connection between Travis and Github could not be established for maintenance.
+The Travis file has been included, which passes the tests, creates the images of both microservices and uploads them to the Docker Hub.

 ## Deployment:

 ### Multi-stage Dockerfile